Aussie5380/ChirpR-OS---T-Deck-Pro/README.md

 Below is whats been implemented:

+***UPDATE 17/06/2025***

+Apologies, end of financial year has drawn me aeay from the project temporarily, but development will resume next week after EOFY has closed. stay tuned!

 ***UPDATE 06/06/2025 7.05am Version 1.30***

 Complete time unification system implemented and step counter settings now has a new app.
 Time Zone settings will be added to first boot setup